 Only one photo ID is required, and it should be that of the applicant.
 This could be an owner or a managerial employee applying on behalf of a company, but please ensure that if a non-owner is acting on behalf of the company, that this individual is explicitly listed as the applicant and/or authorized agent in the Contacts portion of the application.
 Application processing will be delayed if the photo ID received is that of an individual not explicitly listed as the applicant, authorized agent, or business owner.

-No. The Accela account use to approve zoning compliance of cannabis business site registrations cannot be used to apply for a municipal lower-potency hemp license.
+No. The Accela account used to approve zoning compliance of cannabis business site registrations cannot be used to apply for a municipal lower-potency hemp license.
 You must create a new account for your lower potency hemp application.

 No. All applicants must provide proof of Trade Name Registration issued by the Minnesota Secretary of State.
 There is no exemption in Minnesota Statutes chapter 342 even if there are exemptions in other statutes.
 This proof should include the company name along with the assumed name or DBA as listed on the registration.
 For more information on how to register your business with the Office of the Minnesota Secretary of State, please visit the How to Register Your Business webpage.